rahulkunjumon/minimal/index.md

 # SKILLS SUMMARY

-Around 4+ years of experience in Performance and Automation Testing.
+Around 4+ years of experience in Performance and Automation Testing.<br>
-• Extensive knowledge of Performance Testing and monitoring.
+• Extensive knowledge of Performance Testing and monitoring.<br>
-• Strong expertise in working with load testing tools like Gatling, JMeter and LoadRunner.
+• Strong expertise in working with load testing tools like Gatling, JMeter and LoadRunner.<br>
-• Sound Knowledge on Application Monitoring tools like New Relic and Dynatrace
+• Sound Knowledge on Application Monitoring tools like New Relic and Dynatrace<br>
-• Experience in testing Web-based and Client-Server applications on different environments.
+• Experience in testing Web-based and Client-Server applications on different environments.<br>
-• Good Knowledge on Automation Testing using Selenium
+• Good Knowledge on Automation Testing using Selenium<br>
-• Good Knowledge on API Automation using Rest Assured and Postman
+• Good Knowledge on API Automation using Rest Assured and Postman<br>
-• Developed framework using Gatling for API performance testing
+• Developed framework using Gatling for API performance testing<br>
-• Worked on Automation using Fire Framework, the Tavant’s Automation Framework
+• Worked on Automation using Fire Framework, the Tavant’s Automation Framework<br>
-• Good Knowledge on JIRA, Zephyr and Confluence for Bug Reporting and Defect Management.
+• Good Knowledge on JIRA, Zephyr and Confluence for Bug Reporting and Defect Management.<br>
-• Good Knowledge on JAVA to perform basic coding and debugging.
+• Good Knowledge on JAVA to perform basic coding and debugging.<br>
-• Sound Knowledge on Apache Maven and Apache Tomcat server.
+• Sound Knowledge on Apache Maven and Apache Tomcat server.<br>
-• Worked on setting up of Functional and Non-Functional testing framework from the scratch
+• Worked on setting up of Functional and Non-Functional testing framework from the scratch<br>
-• Completed ISTQB Foundation Course in Software Testing
+• Completed ISTQB Foundation Course in Software Testing<br>
 ---
 # Experience